michaelfranzl/rpi23-gen-image/README.md

 #### Network Time Synchronization

 The Raspberry doesn't have a real time clock.
 But the default `systemd` syncs time from the network by default.
-Check the output of `timedatectl`
+Check the output of `timedatectl`.

 #### Hardware Random Number Generator